 Students granted readmission from Academic Suspension will be placed on Academic Probation.
-The course load for these students will be not less than 9 credit hours and not more than 13 credit hours per semester, and must be 6 credit hours in Summer terms.
+The course load for these students will be not less than 9 credit hours and not more than 13 credit hours per semester, and must be 3 credit hours in Summer terms.
 A student's Dean, Associate Dean or Chair may set other appropriate conditions and expectations regarding courses to be taken and academic performance upon readmission.
+The university may set other appropriate conditions.